Ferrari F40: Performance

 The first independent measurements yielded 0–100 km/h in 4.7 seconds and a top speed of 321 km/h onto the French Sport Auto September 1988 cover.

 The next opportunity to reach the claimed top speed was a shootout at Nardò Ring organized by Auto, Motor und Sport.
 Ferrari sent two cars but neither could reach more than 321 km/h, beaten by the Porsche 959 S, which attained a top speed of 339 km/h, and the Ruf CTR, which attained a top speed of 342 km/h.
-Both were limited production cars with only twenty-nine built, so while the F40 never was the world's fastest sports car as self-appraised by Ferrari, it could still claim the title of the fastest production car with over five hundred units built until the arrival of the Lamborghini Diablo (depending on how the term "production car" is defined).
+Both were limited production cars, with only twenty-nine 959 S and twenty-nine CTR built, so while the F40 never was the world's fastest sports car as self-appraised by Ferrari, it could still claim the title of the fastest production car with over five hundred units built until the arrival of the Lamborghini Diablo (depending on how the term "production car" is defined).
 Road & Track measured a top speed of 196 mph for both the European and US spec cars while Car and Driver measured a top speed of 197 mph.